abracadaniel92/planning_poker/README.md

 7. See results when voting ends

 ### For Host:
+1. Visit the main page (`http://localhost:3000`)
-1. Visit `/login.html` and enter password
+2. Scroll to "Host Login" section and enter password
+3. You'll be redirected to the host control panel
-2. Use control panel to:
+4. Use control panel to:
    - **Start Voting**: Begin a new voting round
    - **End Voting**: Stop voting and show results
    - **Reset**: Clear votes and prepare for next story